SARC - How We Can Help

 Bystander Intervention: How to Intervene to Stop Sexual Assault

 Bystanders are individuals who witness emergencies, criminal events or situations where others may be hurt and have the opportunity to provide assistance, do nothing, or contribute to the negative behavior.
 Pro-social bystanders are individuals whose behaviors intervene in ways that impact the outcome positively.
 Through our Bystander Intervention Training, individuals learn practical techniques to successfully intervene when they see others in danger.
+This training is required for all incoming students so they've probably already been exposed to this content.

 Resiliency and Engagement: Self-care

-Resilience is a way to access hope during difficult times and is a skill anyone can learn and strengthen.
+Resilience is a way to maintain hope during difficult times and is a skill anyone can learn and strengthen.
 This dynamic presentation will focus on developing self-compassion and self-awareness to help you recognize your own ability to adapt to life stressors.
 This interactive presentation will incorporate answering questions and learning different ways a student can continually engage in student or local organizations within the campus community.

 First Responder: How to Respond to Survivors of Sexual Assault, Interpersonal Violence or Discrimination